 In accordance with IRC Section 457, the Plan allows participants a limited make-up on deferrals in the three years prior to the year a participant reaches normal retirement age.
-For each of these three years, a participant can defer the regular limit plus an additional amount based on actual underutilized deferrals which were made in prior years, up to a maximum of \$36,000 in 2016 and 2015 or twice the regular limits.
+For each of these three years, a participant can defer the regular limit plus an additional amount based on actual underutilized deferrals which were made in prior years, up to a maximum of \$36,000 for 2016 and 2017 (or twice the regular limits).